-Root Canal Therapy in Louisville, Kentucky
+Root Canal Therapy in Louisville, KY

 Root Canal Therapy, often simply referred to as a 'root canal', is a dental procedure designed to save and repair a tooth that has been severely damaged or infected.
 The therapy involves the removal of the inflamed or infected pulp from inside the tooth, cleaning and disinfecting the area, then filling and sealing it.
 This procedure, performed by Dr. William Newman at Perennial Dental in Louisville, KY, can alleviate pain and swelling, and prevent the spread of infection.
 Despite common misconceptions, modern root canal therapy is a comfortable treatment that often requires just one or two appointments.